thoughtfarmer/thoughtfarmer-dev-tools/custom_cards/README.md

 Any command that interacts with a site (`push`, `upgrade`, `deploy`, `auth-test`, `dev-deploy`) all require a `-site` parameter.
 If none is specified it will default to the `default` site from the `config.json`.

 You can have as many sites as you require.
 Just update the root level `config.json` to add more sites.
 Additionally, every custom card has a child `config.json` that will need to store the corresponding Custom Card Ids for the sites.

-There is an alternative shortcut to simply call the name of the name of the site as a flag.
+There is an alternative shortcut to simply call the name of the site as a flag.
 This will run the command against that site if it is found in the `config.json`.

 Examples: